 The Bad Doctor, “There’s no sign that your mother had a stroke.”

 Me, “WTF are you talking about!
 We’re in there shooting my mother up with all kinds of drugs and now you’re saying she didn’t have a stroke?”

 The Bad Doctor, shrugging, “Your mom’s 94.”

 I insisted that I speak with the Good Doctor again.
 He said that no matter what the scan showed, it was still his opinion that my mom wouldn’t regain a quality life.
 So, my brother’s and I continued on the path toward my mother’s demise.

 Many months later, Them, rid of me.
 Me, second guessing myself.

 Here’s to you if you have the courage to challenge authority.
 If you’re willing to be a voice for those who can’t find their own.
 It takes guts.
-But we need this now, more than ever in these crazy, crazy days.
-And the rewards are worth it.
+But it’s never been more important, especially given the crazy, crazy days just thrust upon us.
+And as scary as summoning up courage is, the rewards are worth it.
 Strength.
 Power.
 Connection.
 Purpose.
 A New and Better You.